Nico-Curti/PhDthesis/docs/md/Appendix/DiscriminantAnalysis/MathematicalBackground.md

 where the exponent ($$\Delta^2$$) is called *Mahalanobis distance* of vector $$\mathbf{x}$$ from its mean.
 This distance can be reduced to the Euclidean one when the covariance matrix is the identity matrix ($$\mathbf{I}$$).

-The covariance matrix is always symmetric and positive semi-definite by definition (useful information for the next algorithmic strategies) it is invertible.
+The covariance matrix is always symmetric and positive semi-definite by definition (useful information for the next algorithmic strategies) so it is invertible.
-If the covariance matrix has only diagonal terms the multidimensional distribution can be expressed as the simple product of `d` mono-dimensional normal distributions.
+If the covariance matrix has only diagonal terms the multidimensional distribution can be expressed as the simple product of $$d$$ mono-dimensional normal distributions.
 In this case the main axes are parallel to the Cartesian axes.

 Starting from a multi-variate Gaussian distribution [^1], the Bayesian rule for classification problems can be rewritten as: